codeship/shipyard/styleguide/components/icons.md

 ---

 ### Icon Sizes
-<p class="text-light margin-bottom-md">The icon size utility classes can be applied to any icon, and are useful when you want to override the default icon size.</p>
+The icon size utility classes can be applied to any icon, and are useful when you want to override the default icon size.
+{: .section-description }

 <ul class="icon-list col-container">
   {% iconitem :gear, class: 'center icon-xxs' %}